mealie-recipes/mealie/docs/docs/contributors/developers-guide/starting-dev-server.md

 First ensure that docker is running.
 Then when you clone the repo and open with VS Code you should see a popup asking you to reopen the project inside a development container.
 Click yes and it will build the development container and run the setup required to run both the backend API and the frontend webserver.
 This also pre-configures pre-commit hooks to ensure that the code is up to date before committing.

-You should be able to perform all the required steps for development within the pre-configured development container.
-This includes both servers as well as testing the API.
 Checkout the makefile for all of the available commands.

+!!! tip
+    For slow terminal checkout the solution in this [GitHub Issue](https://github.com/microsoft/vscode/issues/133215)

+    ```bash
+    git config oh-my-zsh.hide-info 1
+    ```

-## Without Docker
+## Without Dev Containers
 ### Prerequisites

 - [Python 3.10](https://www.python.org/downloads/)